Susie Wood: Advocation for molecular detection techniques

 Because of the uneven distribution of cyanobacterial cells and toxins on lake sediment, Wood and her team in 2020, made the case for employing molecular techniques – such as metabarcoding – to reconstruct historical cyanobacteria communities, as opposed to taking one sample which may not be representative of the whole lake.
-The paper holds that this would provide long term data that relates historical change with the prevalence of cyanobacterial bloom.
+The paper held this would provide long term data that relates historical change with the prevalence of cyanobacterial bloom.